 If your child has friends in their section that they want to move up with, make sure that the section leader knows about this so that they can help if possible.
 This could also be a good opportunity to arrange sharing transport to and from meetings.

-Fees are collected either monthly by direct debit via the MyScout system.
+Fees are collected either monthly by direct debit via the MyScout system; currently this is £10 a month.
 The fee covers the cost of the hire or upkeep of the meeting place, the national mebership fee (which includes insurance) and most weekly meetings.
 Trips, camps and extra activities are usually charged separately.

 Cost should not be a barrier to anyone taking part in Scouting and if this is an issue, you can speak to our Group Scout Leader in confidence.